\"Carry Risks\": About 90% of Cable Cars at Russian Ski Resorts May Fail Due to Foreign Software

-Equipment is not serviced or supported by manufacturers — it is dangerous to use
+Equipment is not serviced or supported by manufacturers — using it is dangerous

 About 90% of modern cable cars at Russian ski resorts operate on foreign software.
 They may fail due to lack of updates.
-This was stated by Dmitry Sidorovich, CEO of Ruslet (part of the Vasta Discovery Group) — one of the largest manufacturers of high-speed cable transport systems in Russia.
+This was stated by Dmitry Sidorovich, CEO of Ruslet (part of Vasta Discovery Group), one of the largest manufacturers of high-speed cable transport systems in Russia.

 Currently, about 10% of the equipment of modern automated cable cars has already been converted to using domestic software, Sidorovich noted.

-The remaining 90%, which operate on foreign software, frankly, pose risks.
+The remaining 90%, which operate on foreign software, frankly, carry risks.

 Dmitry Sidorovich, CEO of Ruslet